Shima32/Serverless-API/README.md

 ---
 ## Unit Testing:
-You Can run tests by make test or go test in the get or the post directories.
+You Can run tests by go test in the get or the post directories.

 ```bash
 go test -v --cover
 ```
+Note: For unit testing please comment line 82 and uncomment lines 85 to 87 in the get function.
 ---